Centurion Setup Technical Support

 20. The Start Menu keeps reporting that the product was newly installed.

-21. How do I change the icon that appears in Control Panel - Add/Remove Programs?
+21. How do I change the icon that appears in Control Panel - Programs and Features?

 If you still can't solve the problem, you may contact our technical support department.
 However, please be aware of the following: